kohei-us/mdds/doc/multi_type_vector/examples/cloning/cloning.rst

    :dedent: 4

-This will internally call the ``clone_value`` specialization we defined earlier to perform cloning.
+This will internally call the ``clone_value`` specialization we defined earlier on each stored element to perform cloning.
 You will see output similar to the following when executing this code:

 .. code-block:: none